cjratcliff/ml-compiled/docs/td.rst

 Actor-critic method
 ----------------------
-Type of on-policy temporal-difference method.
-Also a policy-gradient algorithm.
-The policy is the actor and the value function is the critic, with the criticism being TD error.
-If the error is positive, it suggests the chosen action should be taken more often and vice versa if the error is negative.
+A type of on-policy temporal-difference method, as well as a policy-gradient algorithm.

+The policy is the actor and the value function is the critic, with the 'criticism' being the TD error.
+If the TD error is positive the value of the action was greater than expected, suggesting the chosen action should be taken more often.
+If the TD error was negative the action had a lower value than expected, and so will be done less often in future states which are similar.

 Unlike pure policy or value based methods, actor-critic learns both a policy and a value function.

 Apart from being off-policy, Q-learning is different as it estimates the value as a function of the state and the action, not just the state.

 Asynchronous Advantage Actor-Critic (A3C)
 ----------------------------------------------